 One of the most common complaints we hear from senior loss prevention executives is the lack of a quality final statement detailing admissions the employee made during the interview.
-Since the final statement is representative of the admissions and confessions made during the theft investigation, it is essential that this skill is developed as part of our interview and interrogation techniques, and that it be as detailed as possible, containing the elements of the crime or policy violation, and clearly substantiating the associate’s admissions.
+Since the interview closing statement is representative of the admissions and confessions made during the investigation, it is essential that this skill is developed as part of our interview and interrogation techniques, and that it be as detailed as possible, containing the elements of the crime or policy violation, and clearly substantiating the associate’s admissions.

 Depending on the organization’s preferences, the final statement could take a number of different forms.

 Narrative.
 The narrative statement is generally a handwritten document prepared by the employee detailing his or her admissions.
 The narrative statement is often called a “letter of explanation” and has the form and appearance of a letter.

 Question and Answer.
 The question-answer statement contains the question asked by the interviewer followed by the employee’s answer to the question.
 This type of interview closing statement takes longer to prepare since the question must be typed or handwritten prior to inserting the employee’s response.

 Preprinted Fill-in-the-Blank.
 This type of final statement is an attempt by organizations to standardize the appearance and content of the employees’ admissions.
 These types of documents typically have a number of preprinted paragraphs and sentences containing spaces for the employee to fill in his admissions of theft or dishonesty.
 Often these types of statements also have a location for the employee to add a short narrative expressing regret for his oer her actions.

 Investigator-Written Statement.
 The interviewer or investigator uses the employee’s admissions or explanations to write a statement detailing them that the employee signs upon completion.
 Generally, this format is similar to the narrative except that it is prepared by the interviewer rather than written by the employee.
 This statement is often used in situations where the employee cannot write or is reluctant to write a statement on his own.